mandeep/Job-Automate/README.rst

 to be used as an environment variable, one must export API_KEY=ID.
 The command line application may be invoked with the following command, flags, and arguments::

     jobautomate --key INDEED_PUBLISHER_ID FIRST_NAME LAST_NAME EMAIL_ADDRESS JOB_DESCRIPTION RESUME_PATH
+        [JOB_LOCATION]

+    Optional arguments:
+        --verbose         Print to stdout the jobs that are not easily apply applications --vxfb            Run the application in a virtual display (Linux only)

     Example: